-In this chapter, we will go through how to set up nRF Sniffer and test that it is working properly by sniffing a Bluetooth LE packet.
+In this chapter, we will go through how to set up nRF Sniffer and verify that it functional by sniffing a Bluetooth LE packet.

 The nRF Sniffer firmware supports the following boards: